dotnil/README.md/README.md

 # Hi 🐱‍🚀

-I write front-ends with Vue/Vuex/fetch and learning how to functional programming with javascript.
+I write front-end with Vue3 and learn how to write javascript with functional programming.

 [Agile](https://agilemanifesto.org/) adept